This post will provide useful information about Fenway Park tours, including reviews and tour highlights.

 The Pregame Tour ends with a visit to the Monster Seats on top of the Green Monster where you will have a great chance of grabbing a fly ball off the bats of players who are warming up.

-Tickets for this tour are only available at the park on game days approximately 3 hours before the game begins.
+Admission for this tour is only available at the park on game days approximately 3 hours before the game begins.

 - Availability: Only on game days